TheRedP4nther/theredp4nther.github.io/_pages/index.md

 ## About Me:

 I'm TheRedP4nther, new to the world of cybersecurity but deeply passionate about learning and growing in this field.
 I spend my time solving challenges on platforms like HackTheBox and building my programming skills in Bash, Python, and JavaScript.
-This blog is my way of sharing what I learn, documenting my progress, and connecting with others in the cybersecurity community.

 ## Purpose Of The Page: